SumitxThokar/66DaysofML/README.md

 This technique can be especially useful for linear learners, which scale well to large data sets and can benefit from the added complexity provided by feature crosses.
 Additionally, this technique can be used in conjunction with neural networks for an even more powerful approach to learning highly complex models.
 <br>
 Overall, the use of feature crosses can be a valuable tool for any data scientist looking to improve the performance of their machine learning models.

+## Day 11 of #66DaysofML.
+- **Course**: **Machine Learning Crash Course** <br>
+:large_blue_diamond: On my journey of learning Machine Learning, Today I got to learn about Regularization: Simplicity.<br>
+**Regularization: Simplicity** <br>
+In a Generalization curve, after many iterations if the training data gradually decreases but the validation eventually goes up, the curse shows that the model is overfitting to the training data.
+And we can prevent these situtation by penalizing complex models,(regularization). <br>